seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Could targeted internal automation or a bespoke software solution help Stambaugh Ness scale more effectively?

     I'd welcome the opportunity to share specific ideas relevant to professional services firms in a brief strategy call.
-Book easily here: [Link to your Calendly or scheduling tool, or use: mailto:sean@sdin.dev?subject=Strategy%20Call%20Request%20-%20Stambaugh%20Ness]
+Simply reply to this email or text me at 530-638-3238 to set up a time.

     Best regards,